keagud/implicit.computer/md/bald.md

 ---
 # Shave your Head!

-*In this post , I outline why I started keeping my head shaved and why, if you're a similar person to me in a few respects, you might benefit from doing the same.
+*In this post, I outline why I started keeping my head shaved and why, if you're a similar person to me in a few respects, you might benefit from doing the same.
 I close with some practical tips for the novice head shaver, and some pitfalls to watch out for.*